Generating attraction image...

 - Nymphenburg Palace houses the famous "Gallery of Beauties," a collection of 36 portraits of beautiful women from Munich and other parts of Europe, commissioned by King Ludwig I of Bavaria.

-- The palace complex includes several museums, such as the Marstallmuseum, which showcases historic carriages and sleighs, and the Museum of Man and Nature, which offers insights into natural history and science.
+- The palace complex includes several museums, such as the Marstallmuseum, which showcases historic carriages and sleighs, and the Museum of Man and Nature, offering insights into natural history.

 Loading attraction info